Deep Residual Networks Learn the Geodesic Curve in the Wasserstein Space: Methodology

-However, it is not easy to impose the constraint induced by (\ref{eq: optimal vector field}) on $\tilde{v}_{i}$ directly, because in the training process of DNN, we actually don't know $T$.
-Also it is intractable to force $\tilde{v}_{i}$ to satisfy (\ref{eq: optimal vector field}) since it has too many parameters.
-Alternatively, the following proposition transforms this constraint to an energy function minimization problem.
+However, it is not easy to impose the constraint induced by (\ref{eq: optimal vector field}) on $\tilde{v}_{i}$ directly, because in the training process of ResNets, we actually don't know $T$.
+Also, it is intractable to force $\tilde{v}_{i}$ to satisfy (\ref{eq: optimal vector field}) because it has too many parameters.
+Alternatively, the following proposition transforms this constraint into an energy-function minimization problem.
+For the detailed arguments on optimal transport, we refer readers to Chapter 2 of \cite{ambrosio2013user}.